bad6e/roz/README.md

 ## Roz is the Acronym Slayer

 Roz never sleeps.
 She is always viligent, always ready to stop an acronym dead in its track.
-Never again will you have to fear the marketing team's channel on slack.
+Never again will you have to fear the marketing team's slack channel.
 You will have the power of Roz, and you will be enternally grateful.

 ![Roz](https://s3.amazonaws.com/random-fun/Screen+Shot+2016-12-02+at+2.51.48+PM.png "Roz in Action")